Matir/blog/_drafts/bluetooth-le-for-hackers-basic-concepts.md

 of this blog post.)
 Mostly these deal with the spectrum segments (channels) and frequency hopping used within the channels specified.

+All multi-byte sequences in the Bluetooth LE Packet and PDU format are little-endian unless otherwise noted.

 ### Spectrum ###

 Bluetooth Low Energy divides the 2400-2480 MHz spectrum into 40